Vrije Universiteit Brussel

 The Vrije Universiteit Brussel was formed in 1970 by the splitting of the Free University of Brussels, which was founded in 1834 by the lawyer and liberal politician Pierre-Théodore Verhaegen.
-The founder aimed to establish a university independent from state and church, where academic freedom would be prevalent.
-This is today still reflected in the university's motto Scientia vincere tenebras, or "Conquering darkness by science", and in its more recent slogan Redelijk eigenzinnig, or "Reasonably opinionated".
+The founder aimed to establish a university independent from state and church, where academic freedom would prevail.
+This is still reflected in the university's motto Scientia vincere tenebras, or "Conquering darkness through science", and in its more recent slogan Redelijk eigenzinnig, or "Reasonably self-willed".
 Accordingly, the university is pluralistic – it is open to all students on the basis of equality regardless of their ideological, political, cultural or social background – and it is managed using democratic structures, which means that all members – from students to faculty – participate in the decision-making processes.

-VUB is a strongly research-oriented institute, which is positioned among the world's Top 200 universities according to the 2021 QS World University Ranking.
-Its research articles are on average more cited than articles by any other Flemish university.
+One of the leading Belgian universities open to Europe and the world.
+The university's research articles are on average more cited than articles by any other Flemish university.
 The university is organised into 8 faculties that accomplish the three central missions of the university: education, research, and service to the community.
 The faculties cover a broad range of fields of knowledge including the natural sciences, classics, life sciences, social sciences, humanities, and engineering.
 The university provides bachelor, master, and doctoral education to about 8,000 undergraduate and 1,000 graduate students.